TTT-2/docs/docs/developers/content-creation/icon-and-design-guideline.md

 ???+ tip
     Press `view -> mask` to show the transparent background.

+???+ abstract "Page 1 of the VTF Options, page 2 and 3 can stay the way they are"
 ![Icon VTF Options](../../assets/images/article/vtf_settings.png)
-*Page 1 of the VTF Options, page 2 and 3 can stay the way they are*

 In the last step the file has to be exported as a `*.vtf` file.
 The associated `*.vmt` file can be exported as well.
 Alternatively it can be created by hand using this template: